Skip to main content

 Verify the trigger word in your message matches the configured trigger:

-sqlite3 store/messages.db "SELECT name, trigger FROM registered_groups;"
+sqlite3 store/messages.db "SELECT name, trigger_pattern FROM registered_groups;"

 The trigger is case-insensitive and must appear at the start of the message.